Deviantcoin/Deviant-Miscellaneous/windows/Hot-MasterNode-workaround.md

 ## Cold wallet (GUI wallet)
 ### Case 1: You already have a running deviant-qt wallet.
 Probably, because you are checking this workaround, you already installed the wallet.
 In this case, close your wallet.
 Rename your deviant.conf in deviant.conf.bak.
-Create a new deviant.conf with only a line:<br />
+Create a new deviant.conf with only two lines:<br />
 ```
 listen=0
 rpcport=22619